Nisio Isin: Career

 Nisio Isin was a manga enthusiast since childhood and wanted to become a mangaka.
 However, seeing a lack of improvement in his drawing ability, he decided to become a novelist, mentioning that it didn't matter if his handwriting was subpar.
 He attended the Ritsumeikan University College of Policy Science and left the university without graduating.

 During his early career when he submitted work for magazines, Nisio's writing speed was a selling point, and he once submitted two or three works to a single Mephisto Prize.
 In 2002, Nisio debuted with the first novel of the Zaregoto series, Kubikiri Cycle: The Blue Savant and the Nonsense User, earning him the 23rd Mephisto Prize.
 He was twenty years of age at the time, and his slogan was "Nisio Isin, the 20-year-old from Kyoto".
 Afterward, he proceeded to write the second title in the series, Strangulation Romanticist, in three days.

-He still works with the Mephisto magazine, and worked with Kodansha on the literary magazines Faust, and Pandora.
+He has worked with Kodansha on the literary magazines Mephisto, Faust, and Pandora.
 He also published his Katanagatari series as twelve volumes over twelve months for the Kodansha Box line in 2007; Ryūsui Seiryōin was matching this output, and the Kodansha Box website stated that it was the first time in the world two authors had done twelve-volume monthly novel series simultaneously.

-Nisio Isin is best known for the Monogatari series, which began as a trilogy of short stories on the Mephisto magazine in 2005, and developed into a series with 28 volumes.
-It has been adapted as anime up to Zoku Owarimonogatari, still has ongoing anime adaptations for the series, and it has also been adapted as manga.
+Nisio Isin is best known for the Monogatari series, which began as a trilogy of short stories on the Mephisto magazine in 2005, and developed into a series with 30 volumes.
+It has been adapted as anime up to Shinobumonogatari, still has ongoing anime adaptations for the series, and it has also been adapted as manga.
 The series has consistently achieved a high number of sales, with the anime's first two seasons alone, Bakemonogatari and Nisemonogatari, selling over one million DVDs and Blu-rays combined as of September 2012.